Astral Ascent: Best Co-Op Teams – Meta and Budget Duo Guide

 Instant deliveryNo spam, unsubscribe anytime

-How team value changes from early game to late game
+How team value changes from early to late game

 Early game: buy stability before synergy